 And don’t forget to order a delicious dessert: think homemade cakes like brownies and carrot cake, raw desserts from Pura Pressed and a highly scoffable (and totally dairy free) cream tea.

 Anyone in and around the Whitsand Bay area – take note.
-Ex-River Cottage chef Nick’s culinary adventure is garnering fans from far and wide as he dishes up some seriously delicious offerings at his special seaside shack.
+Ex-River Cottage chef Nick’s culinary adventure is garnering fans from far and wide as he dishes up some seriously delicious offerings at his special seaside shack, The Canteen.

 Nestled on a hill in the Rame Peninsula overlooking nearby Kingsand and Cawsand, the gorgeously wild location provides the perfect stumble-in for hungry walkers searching for a lip-smacking bite to eat.